brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 };
 ```

-be something like this (at some point I think the injection operator changed from `<<` to `<-` but I can't find that in the paper, and in any case the specific syntax here is less important than the overal shape of the solution, which I think is about right):
+with something like this (at some point I think the injection operator changed from `<<` to `<-` but I can't find that in the paper, and in any case the specific syntax here is less important than the overall shape of the solution, which I think is about right):

 ```cpp
 template <input_range V>